 A. Anticipated Future Trends

-Collecting should follow and anticipate, when possible, major trends and developments in the botanical sciences.
-The collection should also reflect significant curricular changes, and adapt with content, format and accessibility considerations.
+Collecting follows and anticipates, when possible, major trends and developments in the botanical sciences.
+The collection should also reflect significant curricular changes and adapt with content, format and accessibility considerations.

-The growth of data-intensive research is exponential.
-Grant-funded research will increasingly demand data management plan specifications, including considerations for publishing and sharing data.
-Relevant granting agencies such as the USDA, the US Department of Energy and the National Science Foundation will soon include these data management requirements.
-This will increase the need for awareness of data publication venues.
+The growth of data-intensive research is exponential, in both creating datasets and accessing desired data for use and analysis.
+Grant-funded research demands data management plan specifications, including considerations for publishing and sharing data, and uploading to repositories for researcher access..
+Relevant granting agencies such as the USDA, the US Department of Energy and the National Science Foundation mandate these data management requirements.
+To keep abreast of trends, we should look to additional resources of applicable datasets, existing dataset repositories and their content.
+For guidelines, please see MSU's Digital Research Data Collection Development Policy.

 B. Relationships with Other Resources